Mirandadaa/mica-gd300/_posts/110-6-1-keyframing.md

 2. Let’s create a layer so we can practice keyframe animation.

 3. Create the first keyframe by clicking stop watch button.
-In the picture below, I am animating the position property.
+In the picture below, I am animating the position property. *Note: Clicking a stop watch icon is to enable the whole keyframe animation.
+Think of it as a light switch.
+You turn it on and keep it that way.
+If you click the stop watch icon again, your whole animation will be turned off.*
 ![Creating the first keyframe](/images/keyframing/keyframe-1.png)

 4. Notice that the stop watch icon is highlighted and a *diamond icon* is also created at the position of the Current Time Indicator.
 This diamond icon indicates at which frame the keyframe is created.